XVIII Airborne Corps: 21st century

 The Corps headquarters was deployed to Afghanistan from May 2002 – 2003, and became Combined Joint Task Force 180 for the deployment.

 XVIII Airborne Corps was deployed from January 2005 to January 2006 to Baghdad, Iraq, where it served as the Multi-National Corps – Iraq.
 Following its return, XVIII Airborne Corps and its subordinate units began the process of modernization and reorganization.

-Under the previous Army Chief of Staff's future restructure of the Army, the corps headquarters of the XVIII Airborne Corps will lose its airborne (specifically parachute) certification as a cost-cutting measure—the same will occur to the divisional headquarters of the 82nd Airborne Division.
+Under Army Chief of Staff Peter Schoomaker's restructuring of the Army, the corps headquarters of the XVIII Airborne Corps will lose its airborne (specifically parachute) certification as a cost-cutting measure—the same will occur to the divisional headquarters of the 82nd Airborne Division.
 This plan is designed to follow the U.S. Army's restructuring plan to go from being division-based to brigade-based.
 This will mean that the largest units that will be airborne – specifically parachute certified – will be at the brigade level.
 Even so, for traditional and historical reasons, the formation will continue to be called the XVIII Airborne Corps.

 The divisions that fall under the XVIII Airborne Corps (as well as the other two corps in the Army) are in a period of transition, shifting from corps control to fall directly under FORSCOM, eliminating the corps status as a middle man.
 This ties in with the Army's broad modularity plan, as a corps can deploy and support any unit, not just the units subordinate to the corps.
 The 3d Infantry Division, the 10th Mountain Division (Light Infantry), and the 101st Airborne Division (Air Assault) have already changed over to direct FORSCOM control.
 The 82nd Airborne Division will transfer after the division returns from Afghanistan.